Practical 7

 This is done as follows.

-model, define a method that moves items from a cart to this order:
+In the Order model, define a method that moves items from a cart to this order:

 def add_line_items_from_cart(cart)